Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Results and discussion

-At first, we discuss the role of magnetic anisotropy as a possible source of bifurcation in M(T).
-Because of the elongated octahedra prevalent in the crystal structures similar to that in LaSrCoO$_4$, the pseudo orbital moment of Co$^{3+}$ HS, $\tilde{L}$ = 1~\cite{Hav2006}, prefers to lie in-plane and forces the spin moment also to lie in the plane~\cite{Csi2005} due to the spin-orbit coupling.
-That, in these systems, magnetic moments are confined to the $ab$ plane but can rotate within the plane, is clearly borne out by the neutron diffraction studies on iso-structural LaSrFeO$_4$~\cite{Qur2013} and half-doped La$_{1.5}$Sr$_{0.5}$CoO$_4$ ~\cite{Hel2009}.
+Next, we discuss the role of magnetic anisotropy as a possible source of bifurcation in M(T).
+Because of the prevalent elongated octahedra in the crystal structures similar to that of LaSrCoO$_4$, the pseudo orbital moment of Co$^{3+}$ HS, $\tilde{L}$ = 1~\cite{Hav2006}, prefers to lie in-plane and forces the spin moment also to lie within the plane~\cite{Csi2005} due to the spin-orbit coupling.
+Neutron diffraction studies on iso-structural compounds LaSrFeO$_4$~\cite{Qur2013} and half-doped La$_{1.5}$Sr$_{0.5}$CoO$_4$ ~\cite{Hel2009} have clearly borne out that, in these systems, magnetic moments are confined to the $ab$ plane but can rotate within the plane.
 This is indicative of an XY-type anisotropy and hence $c$-axis may not be the easy axis of magnetization.
-We performed the analysis suggested by Joy $et~al.$~\cite{Joy1998}, according to which, if the decrease in M$_{ZFC}$ is due to magnetocrystalline anisotropy, M$_{ZFC}$ should follow the relation, $\frac{M_{FC}}{H_{app}+H_c} \approx \frac{M_{ZFC}}{H_{app}}$.
-It is observed that, in the low temperature region and at low fields, $\chi_{ZFC}$ ($=\frac{M_{ZFC}}{H_{app}}$) starts deviating from $\chi^{'}_{FC}$ ($=\frac{M_{FC}}{H_{app}+H_c}$) (see Fig.~\ref{mt}(c-h)), indicating that, apart from the magnetocrystalline anisotropy, contributions from some other mechanisms could also be present.
+To ascertain whether or not magnetic anisotropy plays a role, we adopted the approach, proposed by Joy $et~al.$~\cite{Joy1998}, according to which, if the decrease in M$_{ZFC}$ at low temperatures is due to magnetocrystalline anisotropy, M$_{ZFC}$ should follow the relation, $\frac{M_{FC}}{H_{app}+H_c} \approx \frac{M_{ZFC}}{H_{app}}$.
+That this is indeed the case for the fields $H \geq$ 100 Oe, is evident from Fig.~\ref{2}(e - h).
+However, at $H \leq $ 50 Oe, $\chi_{ZFC}$ ($=\frac{M_{ZFC}}{H_{app}}$) strongly deviates from $\chi^{'}_{FC}$ ($=\frac{M_{FC}}{H_{app}+H_c}$) (see Fig.~\ref{2}(c, d)) in the low temperature region.
+The demagnetization-limited behavior of $\chi_{ZFC}$ at $T < T_{c}$ for $H =$ 10 Oe, suggests that the shape anisotropy also becomes important at low fields $H \leq $ 50 Oe.
+Note that, in the calculation of $\chi^{'}_{FC}$, we have used the coercive field, H$_c$(T), data shown in the inset of Fig.~\ref{3}.